 "How to fix Windows 10 black screen after an update?"
 I performed an update on my Windows 10 OS, in the same way, I did before, but now my screen is not showing anything as it has turned black.
 What could have caused the issue, and how can I make the screen appear again without losing data on my PC?

 Operating a computer is a tricky thing as you never know when a disaster would strike and disrupt your activities.
-Though the PC may be showing warning before the ultimate calamity, they are still tough to spot.
-The computer screen suddenly turning black after a routine Windows 10 update is one such issue that could occur at any time.
+Though the PC may be showing warnings before the ultimate calamity, they are still tough to spot.
+The windows 10 black screen after update is one such issue that could occur at any time.
 Nevertheless, all hope is not lost as there are solutions that could make the screen able to display content again in no time.
 So, continue reading this article as we will discuss all of such methods in this article for you.

 Other than that, here are some of the different scenarios that could result in the system displaying a black or blank screen: